-Our Board structure is unitary with a heathy mix of Executives and Non-Executives.
-The Board Chairman, a non-Executive Director, sits at the apex of the Board structure and is responsible for providing overall leadership and direction for the Board and the Company.
-The Managing Director/CEO heads the management team and oversees the executive management of the Company's business and operations, assisted by an Executive Director.
-The Non-Executive Directors act as a counterbalance to the influence of the Chairman or CEO in board decision making as well as provide a wide range of skills and experience to the Board.
+We operate a one-tier Board structure comprised of Executive, Non-Executive, and Independent Directors.
+At the helm of the Board structure is the Board Chairman, a non-Executive Director, responsible for providing overall leadership and direction for the Board and the Bank.
+To this end, the Chairman oversees the Board proceedings and safeguards its alignment with the Bank's vision and goals.
+He further ensures active engagement by the Board members as well as an effective communication between the Board and Shareholders.
+The day-to-day business operations of the Bank is delegated to the Executive Management headed by the Managing Director/CEO, who is distinct from the Chairman.
+The Non-Executive Directors act as a counterbalance to the influence of the Chairman or CEO on board decision making as well as provide a wide range of skills, independent judgment, and experience to the Board.